BobS0327/upbserver/README.md

 There are five web commands, BLINKON, ACTIVATE, DEACTIVATE, STATUS and GOTO.
 They are used as follows

-BLINKON
+BLINKON:
 localhost:8080/upb?action=blinkon&moduleid=141&blinkrate=200

 Where moduleid is the  device number and blinkrate is a value from 0 to 255.  blinkrate is optional, if not used, it will default to 255

 ACTIVATE A LINK:
 localhost:8080/upb?action=activatelink&linkid=3

 This activates link #3

 DEACTIVATE A LINK:
 localhost:8080/upb?action=deactivatelink&linkid=3

 This deactivates link #3

-STATUS
+STATUS:
 localhost:8080/upb?action=status&moduleid=141&blinkrate

 This returns current status of device # 140

-GOTO
+GOTO:
 localhost:8080/upb?action=goto&moduleid=141&level=98&faderate=200

 This sets device # 141 to a level of 98 at a faderate of 200.
 Faderate is optional, if not used, it defaults to 255.
 Level is required.
 It is a value of 0 to 100.